AymanGharib/ecs-terra/Readme.md

 - **Container Registry:** Docker image is built and pushed to Amazon ECR.
 - **IAM Roles:** Configured for ECS tasks and services using least privilege.

-## What should be added next
--  configure tfc backend , ceating a workspace and link it to the repo  . (✅ )
-- injecting secrets to ecs in runtime , now im doing it in build time  .
-- configuring the 2 nd alb for the backend .
-- using a private subnet for the backend service and adding nat gateway
-- a ci workflow to build and push images to ecr instead of using docker provider.